Samshal/Acl/README.md

 ```

 #### Adding objects (**Roles**, **Permissions** and **Resources**) to the ACL.
 The ACL provides an `add` method for adding new objects generically.
 In other words, to add a new role to the Acl, just pass in a `Role Object` to the ACL`s `add` method.
-You can also do the same for Roles and Permissions.
+You can also do the same for Resources and Permissions.

 A Role Object is an instance of the `\Samshal\Acl\Role\DefaultRole` object or more generally, an object that implements the `\Samshal\Acl\Role\RoleInterface` and `\Samshal\Acl\ObjectInterface` contracts.
 It accepts the name of the Role to create as parameter and the description for the created role as optional second parameter.